 This Daily Travelogue is a labor of love for our families and friends at home and around the world.
+Prior to 2020, all our trips were documented on separate, yearly blogs which can be accessed below.
 Remember that clicking on any picture will open it for better viewing.
 Also, please consider adding your name at the end of any comments.
 Be safe, stay healthy, and stay connected.

 Thursday, August 20, 2020

-6/13: Nevada's 'Loneliest Rd' Trip Continued!
+6/13/20: Nevada's 'Loneliest Rd' Trip Continued!

 This was the most unusual Beachfront Property we'd seen!
 On the mountain slopes in the distance, we could detect a series of horizontal lines or terraces etched into the side of the range.
 These beach lines were left by waves from ancient Lake Lahontan.
-During the Ice Age, most of northwestern Nevada was under the lake.
+During the Ice Age, most of northwestern Nevada was covered by a lake.
 Over 12,000 years ago, the lake was 700 feet deep.
 If we'd been here then, we'd have been under 400 feet of water!
 Covering about 8,500 square miles at its peak, it was one of the largest lakes in North America.
 The lake's level fluctuated greatly before ultimately drying up.

 Remember ogling Tom Cruise in the Top Gun movie from decades ago?
-The town of Fallon's claim to fame is it's the headquarters for the Naval Strike and Air Warfare Center flight school commonly referred to as Top Gun!
+The town of Fallon's claim to fame is its headquarters for the Naval Strike and Air Warfare Center flight school, commonly referred to as Top Gun!
 With Fallon being so far inland, it seemed very strange to me that there would be a naval station located there.
 Also very odd was the unusual spelling of the town's main street, Maine St, as if Fallon were near the coast and not an inland state!

 Instead of touring another town, we decided to take a hike in Dayton State Park.